surrealwaffle/yymp/README.md

 ```
 The result is stored as the `type` nested typename.
 This is the usual way of retrieving results from the features of this library.

-We can also group types in a typelist by a selector, the result of which is a type list of `group` types.
+We can also group types in a typelist by a selector, the result of which is a typelist of `group` types.
 ``` c++
 template<class T>
 struct identity_selector {